 He cited results of a comprehensive survey targeting U.S. leisure travellers by PhoCusWright Research.
 When Americans planning vacations were asked about their top-of-mind destinations, Canada was mentioned three times more than Disneyworld.
 The results also showed that 22 per cent of Americans think they’ve seen Canadian travel ads, even though Canada’s advertising program in the U.S. was halted several years ago.

 “Just imagine what we could do if we really had a campaign down there!” he said.

-He added that the number of American passport owners has doubled since 2002, signaling a stronger desire for international travel.
+He added that the number of American passport owners has doubled since 2002, signalling a stronger desire for international travel.

-However, David says competition for those travelers is fierce.
-A new campaign launched by Brand USA is fighting to keep American travelers at home while also eating into Canada’s own domestic traffic.
+However, David says competition for those travellers is fierce.
+A new campaign launched by Brand USA is fighting to keep American travellers at home while also eating into Canada’s own domestic traffic.

 “Now is the time to go after the U.S. market.
 We know that once they come here, they will return.”

 To help the industry show its support for renewed public/private investment in the U.S. leisure market, TIAC has posted advocacy tools on its website.